 This German-style beer garden features over 75 beers, lush outdoor seating and a jukebox (because yes, there are still bars out there with old-fashioned jukeboxes!).

 Speaking of dive bars, sometimes you just need a drink and a place to vent, rather than a fancy or trendy bar with frou frou drinks.

 Located a few blocks from Tulane University, Snake & Jake’s is a tiny dive bar open only for a few hours (7pm – 10pm) each night.

 Best Irish bar

 Erin Rose is an Irish bar in the French Quarter that features Irish whiskey and beer, as well as Louisiana craft beer.
 Erin Rose is also well known for its late morning-early afternoon happy hour, featuring frozen Irish coffee.

-Bonus: Erin Rose is where one my favorite poboy shops, Killer Poboys, go its start.
+Bonus: Erin Rose is where one my favorite poboy shops in New Orleans, Killer Poboys, go its start.